By Rear Admiral Sanjay Roye (R), Indian Navy

 However, the ambitious plan faces numerous obstacles that could hinder its successful implementation.

-This article, a follow-up on of earlier article ‘Australia’s Naval Renaissance,’ explores the specific challenges Australia confronts in its warship and submarine building endeavors, including financial constraints, project management issues, industrial capacity limitations, personnel recruitment and retention difficulties, strategic timing concerns, and political pressures.
+This article, a follow-up on the earlier article ‘Australia’s Naval Renaissance,’ explores the specific challenges Australia confronts in its warship and submarine building endeavors, including financial constraints, project management issues, industrial capacity limitations, personnel recruitment and retention difficulties, strategic timing concerns, and political pressures.

 A deeper examination of these pain points is critical to understanding the complexities involved in transforming Australia’s naval capabilities.